-Mikaela Cahill and Peter Casey, of Belmar, are renting out the 9th Ave Pier in Belmar for their October 2018 nuptials—a location that’s not normally available for weddings.
+Mikaela Cahill and Peter Casey, of Belmar, rented out the 9th Ave Pier in Belmar for their nuptials—a location that’s not normally available for weddings.
 In the meantime, Stacy Plotz Maza and Glenn Finkel, of Englewood, are planning their big day at Lulu’s, a trendy city-chic lounge atop W Hoboken, where guests will nosh on sushi, sliders, stir fry, Mediterranean kebabs and more.
 When it comes to venue-shopping for a cocktail-style reception, don’t be afraid to look outside the box!

 Con: It’s not for everyone.